Afterchain/Afterchain/README.md

 - Designed for exchanges, custodians, and Web3 infrastructure
 - Zero-custody by design
 - Deterministic and irreversible
 - Privacy-preserving through zero-knowledge proofs
+- Closed-core protocol with public specifications and non-exclusive licensing

 ---

 ## What Afterchain Is Not

-- Not an open-source protocol
 - Not a consumer wallet or application
 - Not a legal testament
 - Not a custodial or trust-based service